Affiliate links on Android Authority may earn us a commission. Learn more.

 Hopefully, that means the long wait is nearly over.
 Even if it’s just another trailer with a 2022 release date, any news would be good news for Zelda fans.

 Nintendo Switch Pro

 Breath of the Wild was Nintendo’s killer launch title for the Nintendo Switch, so in a way, it makes sense that the sequel would launch alongside some new hardware.

 This “Nintendo Switch Pro” or “Super Nintendo Switch” or whatever we want to call it has long been rumored, but if those rumors are correct, it’s drawing close to a release date.
 That doesn’t necessarily mean we’ll see a 2021 release date, but hopefully Nintendo will at least acknowledge its existence.

-We have a separate wishlist for this new hardware, but suffice it to say that there’s plenty of room for improvement.
-Even minor things like Bluetooth audio support and improved Joy-cons would be nice, although obviously we’re hoping for some suped-up internals or even new 4K-ready hardware in the dock.
+There’s plenty of room for improvement over the original Switch.
+Even minor things like Bluetooth audio support and improved Joy-cons would be nice, although obviously, we’re hoping for some suped-up internals or even new 4K-ready hardware in the dock.

 Before we move on from Nintendo there’s one more major title that we’re hoping to see at E3 2021, and that’s Metroid Prime 4.
 While the game was first announced at E3 2017, development essentially restarted from scratch in early 2019 when Nintendo decided it didn’t meet their internal standards.